merwanguerrib/merwanguerrib/README.md

 - Implemented marketing optimizations to drive traffic and increase prospects
 - Led agile project management for website launches and redesigns
 - Achieved 100% increase in traffic and 40% increase in lead generation
-- Managed a team of 3 interns
+- Managed a team of 3 people

 ### SEO Consultant ⚡️